centific-aicoe/AICity-Prod-Counting-2023/README.md

 2. **batch_size** - batch size
 3. **weights** - pretrained Model weights
 4. **epochs** - Number of epochs for training
-5. **device** - use cpu if the machine on which you run doesn't have a gpu else use 0
+5. **device** - use cpu if the machine on which you run doesn't have a GPU, else use 0
 6. **name** - name of the project
 7. **input_dir** - Folder path of the input directory which contains data in structure required by Yolov5 as shown below